 What happens if my pet gets sick during the waiting period?

 You can seek treatment for any illness outlined in your insurance policy, but it won’t be covered until after the waiting period has been served.
-However, you could try to find a policy that enforces no waiting periods for emergency illnesses, if your pet requires urgent treatment.

 Remember, if your pet is showing symptoms of a condition determined to be pre-existing during the waiting period, you won’t be covered.